 If you’re anything like me, you’re more excited about the Super Bowl commercials than you are the actual game.
 Create a friendly household rivalry with Super Bowl Commercial Bingo using team colored M&Ms, markers, or whatever supplies you have on hand.

-Show your game day spirit with customized popcorn in your favorite football team’s colors!
+Show your game day spirit with customized pom poms in your favorite football team’s colors!
 They’re easy to make and will be fun for the kids to cheer with, even if they don’t follow the game.

-Need something to put your snacks in?
-DIY paper cones that look like footballs are a simple, fun way to get into the big game spirit no matter what team you’re rooting for!
-You can fill them with fun snacks: popcorn, pretzels, anything you’d like!
+Need something for your snacks?
+DIY paper cones that look like footballs are a simple, fun way to get into the game spirit no matter what team you’re rooting for!
+You can fill them with fun treats: popcorn, pretzels, anything you’d like!

 Of course, you’ll need something to wash down your yummy snacks with, so continue showing your team spirit, and make mocktails for the family.
-Root for the New England Patriots with a red and blue sipper or the Seattle Seahawks with a blue and green libation.
+This year, you can root for the New England Patriots with a red and blue sipper or the Philadelphia Eagles with a green libation.

 Brittany Marklin is a contributing writer for Learning Liftoff and a community manager for K12.
 She coordinates all K12 student contests and connects with families who pursue online education.
 She attended George Mason University, earning a Bachelor of Science degree in marketing, with a minor in tourism and events management.
 Brittany spent her first five years at K12 on the social media team where she aided with content and strategy for multiple channels, and helped construct K12’s user-generated content site, “What’s Your Story?”
 When she’s not working, Brittany loves spending time with her husband and daughter in North Carolina.